Bolsonaro and Lula are technically tied, research indicates

-O President of the Republic and candidate for reelection, Jair Bolsonaro (PL)is technically tied with the Former President Luiz Inácio Lula da Silva (PT) at electoral race this year.
-According to the survey released this Tuesday by Instituto Paraná Pesquisas, Bolsonaro appears with the preference of 30% of the electorate, while Lula has 32%, in the spontaneous approach (in which the names of the candidates are not presented to the interviewees).
+The president of the Republic and candidate for reelection Jair Bolsonaro (PL) is technically tied with former president Luiz Inácio Lula da Silva (PT) in this year’s electoral race.
+According to a survey released this Tuesday (13) by Instituto Paraná Pesquisas, Bolsonaro appears with the preference of 30% of the electorate, while Lula has 32%, in the spontaneous approach (in which the names of the candidates are not presented to the interviewees). ).

 Thus, the difference between the two in voters’ voting intentions is within the margin of error of 2.2 percentage points.